hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 Terminology binding strength used in AU Core profiles:
 * [preferred](https://hl7.org/fhir/R4/terminologies.html#preferred) bindings are commonly used on many elements to accommodate:
   * legacy systems and data
-  * where there is a limited implementation of the standardised terminology
+  * limited implementation of standardised terminology
-  * expected downstream variation to support use cases
+  * significant downstream variation for different use cases
 * [extensible](https://hl7.org/fhir/R4/terminologies.html#extensible) bindings are applied conservatively to avoid limiting opportunities for downstream IGs and applications to define their own business rules.
-In some cases, AU Core strengthens the binding inherited from AU Base or the FHIR standard on supported elements (i.e. elements labelled _Must Support_) from [preferred](https://hl7.org/fhir/R4/terminologies.html#preferred) to [extensible](https://hl7.org/fhir/R4/terminologies.html#extensible) where there is national agreement across use cases (e.g. core clinical concepts such as `AllergyIntolerance.code`, `Procedure.code`, `Condition.code`).
+In some cases, AU Core strengthens the inherited binding on supported elements (i.e. elements labelled _Must Support_) from [preferred](https://hl7.org/fhir/R4/terminologies.html#preferred) to [extensible](https://hl7.org/fhir/R4/terminologies.html#extensible) where there is national agreement across use cases (e.g. `AllergyIntolerance.code`,`Condition.code`).
 * [required](https://hl7.org/fhir/R4/terminologies.html#required) bindings are inherited from the FHIR standard.
 AU Core does not strengthen bindings to required to allow for systems to supply text only values where coded data is not available.
 Downstream IGs can introduce tighter terminology requirements appropriate to their use case.

 New additional bindings are added to AU Core profiles when there is a candidate value set for consideration by the community that is stricter than the currently bound value set for an element (e.g. the value set [Metric Body Weight Units](https://healthterminologies.gov.au/fhir/ValueSet/metric-body-weight-units-1) is a candidate binding for `Observation.value.code` in [AU Core Body Weight](StructureDefinition-au-core-bodyweight.html)).
 These candidate value sets are included in a profile using the [additional bindings extension](https://build.fhir.org/ig/FHIR/fhir-tools-ig/StructureDefinition-additional-binding.html) with the binding purpose set to [candidate](https://build.fhir.org/ig/FHIR/fhir-tools-ig/ValueSet-additional-binding-purpose.html).

 Coded elements in AU Core profiles that define support for more than one value set include them in a profile by slicing the [Coding](http://hl7.org/fhir/R4/datatypes.html#Coding) part of the element and placing _Must Support_ on each value set slice.
 Modelling optional slices of Coding allows systems to supply a text only value.
-See [Use of Slicing, Pattern, and Fixed Value ](general-guidance.html#use-of-slicing).
+See [Use of Slicing, Pattern, and Fixed Value](general-guidance.html#use-of-slicing).

 Additional terminology rules that cannot be represented using a binding are applied with the [use of invariants](general-guidance.html#use-of-invariants) (e.g. [AU Core Procedure](StructureDefinition-au-core-procedure.html) invariant **au-core-pro-01:** If a coded body site is provided, at least one coding shall be from SNOMED CT).

 While the work to include a new terminology binding in the underlying AU Base resource profile is progressing, it can be added temporarily to an AU Core profile directly to support development and testing in a release.

 ##### Use of Invariants
-AU Core resource profiles include invariants when a minimum data quality requirement requires logic that cannot be represented through other profiling techniques (e.g. cardinality or terminology binding).
+AU Core profiles include invariants when a minimum data quality requirement requires logic that cannot be represented through other profiling techniques (e.g. cardinality or terminology binding).
 These invariants are formally defined using FHIRPath so that the constraint can be computationally evaluated.

 Typically, invariants defined in AU Core are used to:
   * define data precision rules (e.g. [AU Core Pathology Result Observation](StructureDefinition-au-core-diagnosticresult-path.html) invariant **au-core-obs-01:** Date shall be at least to day)
-  * define conditional cardinality rules such as "at least one of" (e.g. [AU Core Location](StructureDefinition-au-core-location.html) invariant **au-core-loc-01:** The location shall at least have a valid identifier or address or type)
+  * define conditional cardinality rules such as 'at least one of' (e.g. [AU Core Location](StructureDefinition-au-core-location.html) invariant **au-core-loc-01:** The location shall at least have a valid identifier or address or type)
   * define terminology rules (e.g. [AU Core Procedure](StructureDefinition-au-core-procedure.html) invariant **au-core-pro-01:** If a coded body site is provided, at least one coding shall be from SNOMED CT)

 AU Core invariants are intentionally written to allow for the AU Core requirements on [Missing Data](general-requirements.html#missing-data) to be met (e.g. [AU Core Patient](StructureDefinition-au-core-patient.html) invariant **au-core-pat-01:** At least one patient identifier shall be valid, or if not available, the Data Absent Reason extension shall be present).